fpusan/tutorial-template/docs/source/scripts.rst

     - Column 9: number of the different taxa per rank (k: kingdom, p: phylum; c: class; o: order; f: family; g: genus; s: species) in which this COG has been found
     - Column 10: function of the COG

-``<project>/results/12.<project>.kegg.funcover``: several measurements of the abundance and distribution of each KEGG

-Format of the file: Same format than previous one but replacing COGs by KEGGs.
-Additionally, the function of the KEGG will be present in column 11, while column 10 will contain the name of the KEGG.
+- ``<project>/results/12.<project>.kegg.funcover``: several measurements of the abundance and distribution of each KEGG Format of the file: Same format than previous one but replacing COGs by KEGGs.
+Additionally, the function of the KEGG will be present in column 11, while column 10 will contain the name of the KEGG

 .. note::
   If additional databases were provided using the ``-extdb`` option, this script will create additional result files for each database